Philip B. Duffy, Ph.D.President and Executive Director

 Phone 00 33(0) 6 22 40 11 55 | Email

-Ms. Kingerlee is responsible for coordination of the Center’s Amazon Program.
-She provides project administration, logistical support, communication, and collaboration to the Amazon team and its Brazilian counterpart, Instituto de Pesquisa Ambiental da Amazônia (IPAM).
-Before joining the Amazon program, she worked as a research assistant in the Center’s soil carbon program.
-Ms. Kingerlee has also worked for the Agriculture Department in the County of Santa Cruz, California.
+Ms. Kingerlee is the project coordinator of the Brazil Program.
+She provides administration, budget management, and logistical support to the team and its Brazilian counterpart, Instituto de Pesquisa Ambiental da Amazônia (IPAM).
+She also manages the Center’s government sponsored research office.
+She previously worked as a research assistant in the soil carbon program.
+Ms. Kingerlee was also employed by the Agriculture Department in the County of Santa Cruz, California.
 She received her B.S. in Plant and Soil Science from the University of Massachusetts, Amherst.

 Phone 508-444-1526 | Email